maoweinilsson/PDC-software-web/software/Dalton/beskow/2013.4/running.rst

     :language: bash

 Here we run on 2 nodes (64 processors in total).
-Do not run serial calculations on Lindgren for anything other than small tests!
+Do not run serial calculations on Beskow for anything other than small tests!

 Now we are ready to submit the calculation::